This post may contain affiliate links, from which we earn an income. Click here to read our affiliate policy.

 Explore the Palace of the Normans and Cappella Palatina

-This magnificent complex comprises both the palace rooms with fantastic frescos of mythology and other scenes, such as an Asian room.
+This magnificent complex comprises the palace rooms, which have fantastic frescoes of mythology and other scenes, such as an Asian room.

-But the highlight of this UNESCO World Heritage Site is the Palatine Chapel, considered the finest of the Arab-Norman chapels, with stunning Byzantine mosaics and rich Arab-inspired details in the inlaid stone floor and the Muqarnas ceiling.
+But the highlight of this UNESCO World Heritage Site is the Palatine Chapel, considered the finest of the Arab-Norman chapels.
+It has stunning Byzantine mosaics and rich Arab-inspired details in the inlaid stone floor and the Muqarnas ceiling.

 Discover the Cathedral of Palermo

-TOP TOP: To enter Palermo Cathedral, you will need to cover your shoulders and legs above the knee.
-Make sure you carry a light scarf for your shoulders and don’t wear short shorts or hot pants if you want to enter.
-You should follow this rule for all the churches in Palermo (and Italy for that matter!)
+TOP TOP: To enter Palermo Cathedral, you must cover your shoulders and legs above the knee.
+Make sure to carry a light scarf for your shoulders and don’t wear shorts or hot pants.
+You should follow this rule for all the churches in Palermo (and Italy, for that matter!).

 Teatro Massimo

-The Massimo Theatre, meaning maximum, was the largest opera house in Italy, and the third largest in Europe when it opened in 1897, surpassed only by the opera houses of Paris and Vienna.
+When it opened in 1897, the Massimo Theatre, meaning maximum, was the largest opera house in Italy and the third largest in Europe, surpassed only by the opera houses of Paris and Vienna.

-Cinephiles know it as the grand staircase is where the ‘Godfather’ trilogy reaches its climax.
+Cinephiles know it as the grand staircase, where the ‘Godfather’ trilogy reaches its climax.
 Note the gorgeous Stile Liberty (Italian Art Nouveau) kiosks outside.

 Evening

-The perfect way to end a day in Palermo, check out our favourite wine bars…
+The perfect way to end a day in Palermo, check out our favorite wine bars…

 Enoteca Picone